anjackson/codex/content/foundations/02-the-village.md

 plot_groups(height='300px')
 ```

+On top of this, you're working on the boundary between two worlds.

 Digital preservation is built on borderlands.
 On one side, the _new world_ of information technology.
 On the other, the _ancient land_ of cultural heritage, of libraries and archives.
 There is a deal of common ground between these two worlds, but each uses different words to talk about concepts that don't quite align.

 Implementing digital preservation means both sides have to change.
 Often, the cultural heritage side is resistant to change, but just because IT is a lot younger than libraries, that doesn't mean it's still evolving rapidly, or even that good at handling change.
 Many IT departments are more staid than any cardigan: at their happiest when they get to choose between multiple vendors offering slightly different flavours some very well understood and highly standardised service, and at their most miserable when _the requirements keep \*\*\*\*\*\* changing_.